ZoomTen/olive-themes/README.md

 * Pick a `qss` file, click Open.
 * Click OK.
 Olive should warn about a restart.
 * Click Yes, and save your work.
 * The theme should be applied to Olive at this point.
-How it looks depends on your operating system and Qt 5 settings.
+How it looks may be different, depending on your operating system and Qt 5 settings.

 ## Contributing
 Fork the repo, write your QSS file in the `stylesheets` directory, and create a [pull request](https://github.com/zoomten/olive-themes/pulls).
 It may take time for it to be merged.